Phoenix and Colman movies among indie Spirit Awards nominees | Malay Mail

 Like many Hollywood ceremonies, last year’s Spirit Awards were forced online by the pandemic.
 A virtual ceremony also honored indie television for the first time.

-“After being away for more than a year, IFC is ready to bring audiences back to the beach celebrating the best of film and television,” said Blake Callaway, general manager of the ceremony’s broadcast channel. — AFP
+“After being away for more than a year, IFC is ready to bring audiences back to the beach celebrating the best of film and television,” said Blake Callaway, general manager of the ceremony’s broadcast channel. — ETX Studio